-In nearly all other impact categories, SPF environmental performance is driven primarily by raw materials (A1), in particular polyols and TCPP due to their high mass contribution to the product.
+GWP100 is driven dominantly by installation phase (A5), use (B1), and end-of-life (C4) due to the HFC blowing agent emissions.
+In the other impact categories, roofing SPF, HFC environmental performance is driven primarily by raw materials (A1), in particular MDI (side-A), polyols and TCPP due to their high mass contribution to the product.
 Installation tends to be the second highest driver of impact due to the use of on-site diesel generator, as well as waste foam disposal.